k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 Check the Fabric Home directory.
 Can you see the list_entities.txt file?

 What is the Timestamp of the first entry?
-How many Customers are there in the CRM_DB?
+How many customers are there in the CRM_DB?

 ## ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Solution.png) Jobs & Batch - Exercise 1 Solution